microsoft/semantic-kernel/docs/decisions/0024-multi-modal-service-support.md

 1. A sk developer should be able to use different prompt functions against different models and service providers without having to know the specific details of each model.

-2. A sk developer should be able to get results from a function in a consistant, simple and easy way regardless of the model used.
+2. A sk developer should be able to get results from a function in a consistent, simple and easy way regardless of the model used.

+### Index

+- `AIService` Abstractions
+- `Content` Abstractions
+- `FunctionResult` Abstractions

 ## Out of Scope